 The woman's response to Q. 804 will affect how this question is asked.
-If she has previously said that she wants to have a/another child, ask Q. 810a.
-If she wants no (more) children, ask Q. 810b.
+If she has previously said that she wants to have a child or another child, ask Q. 810a or Q. 810c.
+If she wants no children or no more children, ask Q. 810b or Q. 810d.
+The CAPI program will make the determination of which wording of the question to use based on the information entered up to this point in the interview.